michaelcrubenstein/brookline-mbta-compliance-site/content/posts/harvard-street-incentivized-units.md

 Looking at existing 1 story retail buildings on Harvard Street, approximately 800 additional units of housing **could** be built within this proposed zoning district.

 If we were to include 2 story buildings, another 400 additional units of housing could be built.
-However, the incentives to redevelop 2 story buildings are low because of the revenue lost during  construction.
+However, the incentives to redevelop 2 story buildings are low because of the revenue from two existing floors lost during construction.